Let’s go back in time. Let’s go back about a year, actually. Let’s go back to the making of a chunky throw.

 Last year in August, Maaike (the designer behind creJJtion) launched a crochet pattern for a chunky blanket.
 She called it ‘Pebble Stone Throw’ (it’s available on Ravelry and Etsy).
 I have been making some of her patterns, like the Apple Picking Shawl.

-I was completely sold as soon as I saw the pattern.
+I was hooked as soon as I saw the pattern.
 Let me take you through the process of making a chunky throw!

 It all starts with yarn (after getting the pattern, of course).
 I knew I wanted to make a medium grey throw.
 That sounds a little dull, but it simply matches our interior.
 The yarn used in the pattern, unfortunately, was not available in a nice shade of grey, so I had to do a bit of yarn research to find a suitable alternative.
 I compared weights and yardages of a lot of different yarns and finally, I settled for Katia Canada.

 Like the yarn in the pattern, this one is a 100% acrylic yarn with a nice twisted thread.
 That gives a bit of extra texture.
 The yarn being all acrylic means that the finished blanket will not become too heavy (as can happen with cotton or wool).